-When humans first settled Seychelles in 1770, giant tortoises inhabited most of the islands.
+When humans first settled in Seychelles in 1770, giant tortoises inhabited most of the islands.
 But they were intensely exploited for food, and by the middle of the 19th century, were extinct except for those on Aldabra.
 Even the Aldabra populations reached dangerously low levels.
 Fortunately, protective measures were implemented from the late 1800s.
-Numbers rose dramatically and a census in 1997 indicated a population of 100,000, by far the largest population of giant tortoises in the world, many times the size of the surviving natural population in the Galápagos.
+Numbers rose dramatically and a census in 1997 indicated a population of 100,000, by far the largest population of giant tortoises in the world, many times the size of the surviving natural population in the Galápagos Islands.

 Like the tortoises, Aldabra sea turtles were badly persecuted by humans.
-Some estimates of green turtle numbers at Aldabra in the late 19th century were as high as 12,000 females nesting annually, but several thousand were killed each year mainly for export to Europe.
+Some estimates of green turtle numbers at Aldabra in the late 19th century were as high as 12,000 females nesting annually, but several thousands were killed each year mainly for export to Europe.
 In 1968, the Government banned the export of all green turtle products from Seychelles.
 As a result, numbers of nesting green turtles rose from less than 1,000 per annum in the late 1960s to more than 5,000 in recent years.